Sonata form: Expositions with more than two key areas

 The exposition need not only have two key areas.
 Some composers, most notably Schubert, composed sonata forms with three or more key areas (see three-key exposition).
 The first movement of Schubert's Quartet in D minor, D. 810 ("Death and the Maiden"), for example, has three separate key and thematic areas, in D minor, F major, and A minor.
 Similarly, Chopin's Piano Concerto in F minor uses F minor, A♭ major, and C minor in its first movement's exposition.
 In both cases, the transition is i–III–v, an elaboration of the minor schema of either using i–III or i–v.
 This is by no means the only scheme, however: the opening movement of Schubert's Violin Sonata in G minor, D. 408, uses the scheme i–III–VI, and the opening movement of Schubert's Symphony No. 2 in B♭ major, D. 125, uses the scheme I–IV–V. The first movement of Tchaikovsky's Symphony No. 5 uses the scheme i–v–VII.
 An extreme example is the finale to Schubert's Symphony No. 6, D. 589, which has a six-key exposition (C major, A♭ major, F major, A major, E♭, and G major), with a new theme for each key.

 The second subject group can start in a particular key and then modulate to that key's parallel major or minor.
 In the first movement of Brahms' Symphony No. 1 (in C minor), the second subject group begins in the relative E♭ major and goes to the parallel mediant E♭ minor.
-Similarly, the opening movement of Dvorak's Symphony No. 9 in E minor has its second subject group start in the minor mediant G minor and then to its parallel G major.
+It also occurs in the first movement of Beethoven's Piano Sonata No. 8 (also in C minor), except the second subject group starts in E♭ minor before going to E♭ major.
+The opening movement of Dvorak's Symphony No. 9 in E minor has its second subject group start in the minor mediant G minor and then to its parallel G major.
 And in the opening movement of his Symphony No. 6 in D major, the first theme of the second subject group is in the relative B minor while the second theme is in the parallel submediant B major.